awsdocs/amazon-eks-user-guide/doc_source/managing-ebs-csi-self-managed-add-on.md

 ------

 1. You can deploy the driver by using Helm or a manifest\.
+For driver compatibility using Helm, see the [Kubernetes Version Compatibility Matrix](https://github.com/kubernetes-sigs/aws-ebs-csi-driver#kubernetes-version-compatibility-matrix) on GitHub\.
+If you want to install an older version of the Amazon EBS CSI driver, use manifest\.

 ------
 #### [ Helm ]